rohandass58/invoices/README.md

     Edit or delete invoices by clicking the "Edit" button to modify the invoice details or the "Delete" button to remove the invoice.

-## API Endpoints

-The application also provides RESTful APIs for programmatic access to invoices and details.
-Below are the main API endpoints:

-    GET /api/invoices/: Retrieve a list of all invoices.
-    POST /api/invoices/: Create a new invoice.
-    GET /api/invoices/<invoice_id>/: Retrieve details of a specific invoice.
-    PUT /api/invoices/<invoice_id>/: Update details of a specific invoice.
-    DELETE /api/invoices/<invoice_id>/: Delete a specific invoice.
-    GET /api/invoice_details/: Retrieve a list of all invoice details.
-    POST /api/invoice_details/: Create a new invoice detail.
-    GET /api/invoice_details/<invoice_detail_id>/: Retrieve details of a specific invoice detail.
-    PUT /api/invoice_details/<invoice_detail_id>/: Update details of a specific invoice detail.
-    DELETE /api/invoice_details/<invoice_detail_id>/: Delete a specific invoice detail.

-For more information on API usage and authentication, please refer to the API documentation.